AdityaApte02/B532-Distributed_Systems/Assignment2/pseudocode.md

         if type data is MSG:
             msg = Message.deserialize(data)
-            clock = max(clock, msg.clock)   #Update the clock by taking max of local clock and clock of the received message queue.push(msg)  #Push the msg into the local queue (priority queue or heap)
+            clock = max(clock, msg.clock) + pid  #Update the clock by taking max of local clock and clock of the received message queue.push(msg)  #Push the msg into the local queue (priority queue or heap)

         else: